datacarpentry/sql-ecology-lesson/02-sql-aggregation.md

 >
 > Write queries that return:
 >
 > 1. How many individuals were counted in each year.
 a) in total;
 b) per each species.
 > 2. Average weight of each species in each year.
 Can you modify the above queries combining them into one?

-##### Ordering arrgregated results.
+##### Ordering aggregated results.

 We can order the results of our aggregation by a specific column, including the aggregated column.
 Let’s count the number of individuals of each species